Budget

 It is research with/by/for people.

-ParticipatoryResearch@Bath will be led by the Public Engagement Unit and our approach will build on a decade's worth of experience undertaking culture change work - (Engaged360@Bath and ChallengeCPD@Bath) - and our experience delivering the Community Matters community-based participatory research project.
+ParticipatoryResearch@Bath will be led by the Public Engagement Unit and our approach will build on a decade's worth of experience undertaking culture change work - (Engaged360@-bath and ChallengeCPD@Bath) - and our experience delivering the Community Matters community-based participatory research project.
 We will draw on this expertise and embed in the delivery of ParticipatoryResearch@Bath the desire to create sustained and sustainable change in the systems we have influence over at the University.

-During phase one of the project, we worked to investigate the culture of participatory research at the University and work with researchers and communities to better understand the barriers and enablers of involving people in research.
+During phase one of the project, we worked to investigate the culture of participatory research at the University and worked with researchers and communities to better understand the barriers and enablers of involving people in research.
 An outline of our approach to this first phase is detailed on the Introducing ParticipatoryResearch@Bath blog.

 Over the course of the six months of the first phase of the project, we:

 mapped participatory research and public and patient involvement practice at the University.
-Download the scoping report on participatory research and scoping report on public and patient involvement
+Download the scoping report on participatory research and scoping report on public and patient involvement.

-worked with researchers practising participatory approaches to their research and created a number of case studies to showcase their work
+worked with researchers practising participatory approaches to their research

 carried out desk and interview-based research with colleagues from across the higher education sector and beyond to understand the features of high-quality participatory research and public and patient involvement practice.
-Download the participatory research benchmarking report and the public and patient involvement and engagement benchmarking report
+Download the participatory research benchmarking report and the public and patient involvement and engagement benchmarking report.

 worked with community groups and organisations across Bath and North East Somerset to better understand the needs of people outside the University and the potential barriers and enablers of participating in research projects.
 Discover the findings from the Community Listening exercise.

-carried out small-scale pilot initiatives to broker relationships between community groups and researchers
+carried out small-scale pilot initiatives to broker relationships between community groups and researchers.

 This first phase told us lots of rich details about participatory research activities at the University.
 There are four headline findings from this work: